 Glaucoma is a medical condition which affects your eyes.
-With glaucoma, the optic nerve (which connects the eye to the brain) becomes damaged due to a build-up of fluid in the front part of eye which increases the pressure inside the eye.
-According to the NHS, it can affect people of any age, it is most common in those in their 70s and 80s.
+With glaucoma, the optic nerve (which connects the eye to the brain) becomes damaged due to a build-up of fluid in the front part of the eye, which increases the pressure inside the eye.
+According to the NHS, it can affect people of any age, but is most common in those in their 70s and 80s.

 There are different types of the condition, the most common of which is known as primary open angle glaucoma.
 This is triggered by the drainage channels in the eye becoming gradually clogged over time.
-This form of the condition tends to develop slowly over a long period of time.
+This form of the condition tends to develop slowly over a long period.